budm/G3nshop-for-Bludit/README.md

 - Rearranged the layout of the product page
 - Added/enabled the ability to order multiple quantities of product
 - Added Share options to products
-- Responsive Navbar
+- Added Responsive Navbar
-- Shop Notification Bar
+- Added Shop Notification Bar
-- Cart Button in NavBar
+- Added Cart Button in NavBar
-- Per Product Shipping
+- Added Per Product Shipping
-- If product has zero shipping, then it will display a free shipping notification
+- Added If product has zero shipping, then it will display a free shipping notification
-- Discount the price of the product
+- Added Discount the price of the product

 and more features to come.